0mWindyBug/WFPCalloutReserach/README.md

 short research revolving the windows filtering platform callout mechanism

 # TL;DR - the provided sources
-WFPEnum and WFPEnumDriver can be used to enumerate all registered callouts on the system (outputting their actual addresses, load the driver and run the client)
+WFPEnum and WFPEnumDriver can be used to enumerate all registered callouts on the system (including their actual addresses, load the driver and run the client)
 WFPCalloutDriver is a PoC callout driver (mainly used it for debugging but you can have a look to see the registration process)

 # quick overview of the windows filtering platform